 Nursing 150 provides for the acquisition of maternal/child nursing theory, as well as application of mental health concepts, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, family-centered nursing care to childbearing families and children that are developmentally and culturally appropriate.
 Incorporates evidence-based practice, standards of practice, quality improvement, and legal and ethical responsibilities of the nurse.
 Application of knowledge and skills occurs in the nursing skills laboratory and in a variety of maternal/child and pediatric clinical settings.

-Prerequisites: Admission into the Nursing Program and NUR 109 (Contact hours - 49.5 theory, 31.5 lab, 90 clinical)
+(Contact hours - 49.5 Theory, 31.5 Lab, 90 Clinical)